 Many people have asked me about floaters and whether there is any treatment for it.
 First of all, let us understand that floaters are very common.
 Almost 70-80% of individuals will experience floaters at some point in their lives.
-Does this mean that everyone with floaters needs to have their floaters treated?
+Does this mean that everyone with floaters needs to have Eye floaters treatment?
 The answer to that is NO. The majority of floaters are left alone and require no treatment at all.

 What are eye floaters?

 Floaters are the little black, grey or translucent dots that we occasionally see floating in our vision.
 We think it’s a fly, but no, it’s not!
 The floater sits within our eyeball and is a shadow cast by the condensed vitreous gel as it moves in our eye.

 90% of all floaters are benign, which means they are part and parcel of our normal ageing process.
 They are harmless and will not cause any sight-threatening problems.
 Only about 10% of floaters require some medical attention because they could signify a retinal tear, hole, or bleeding.
 That is why all new floater occurrences should be screened by the eye doctor so that retinal issues can be treated as early as possible.
 It cannot be stressed enough that when we see floaters, we need to make sure there is no underlying condition such as a retinal disorder that requires urgent treatment.

 When we refer to benign floaters, the ones that we were told to ignore or live with, we assume that your good eye doctor has already excluded all other harmful retinal diseases.
 Do we really have to live with these floaters forever?
 Traditionally, that was what we were told because it’s true that they don’t actually harm our vision.
 Back when technology was nowhere near as advanced as today, having an invasive procedure to remove it back in those days would probably lead to more harm than help.